Qatar News Agency: History and profile

 Qatar News Agency was established by a decree issued on 25 May 1975.
 It is attached to the Ministry of Information.
 The former parent ministry was the Ministry of Foreign Affairs.
 The headquarters of the agency is in Doha.
-The Agency is headed by Mr Ahmed Saeed Jaber Al-Rumaihi since October 2021.
+The Agency has been headed by Ahmed Saeed Jaber Al-Rumaihi since October 2021.

 By 1980, QNA signed collaborative agreements with the news agencies of Oman, the United Arab Emirates, France and Tunisia, in addition to opening a bureau in Tunis, the administrative center of the Arab League at that time.

 The agency provides news in Arabic and English.
 It has also Spanish and Portuguese news services.

 Administration

 Emiri Resolution No. (50) of 2014 was issued regarding the organization of the management of the Qatar News Agency.
 In accordance with this decision, the agency's management structure has been transformed to consist of: